Best Real Estate Crowdfunding Platforms 2020

 Now, we reach the ugly side of this investing platform.
 The fee structure of Patch of Land is greedy.
 Patch of Land collects 1 to 2% of the interest of each loan.
 This fee structure is significantly higher than other real estate investment options out there.

-Buyers are offered a marketplace of vetted homes they can invest in with cash flow potential.
-Sellers are offered a place to list their single family rentals for sale without disrupting tenants or lost income by selling it vacant.
+Buyers have a marketplace of vetted homes they can invest in with cash flow potential.
+Sellers have a place to list their single family rentals for sale without disrupting tenants or lost income by selling it vacant.

 One huge benefit to investing through Roofstock opposed to investing locally is that you can invest across many real estate markets.
-You are not stuck with the deals in your area.
+They don’t just limit you to the deals in your area.
 Roofstock has teams of property managers all over the US.
 This could allow you to take advantage of a hot real estate market or diversify across many markets.

 Roofstock Investment Options